AntArch/antarch.github.io/_posts/2015-03-22-Migrating-Research-Objects-From-DARTPortal-To-Leeds-Institutional-Repository.md

 * where there is **ONLY** an *EPrintID* and *RowID* then this contains metadata about the collection:
 	* 1_0 is the default row and contains most of the metadata about the collection
 	* 1_x is where there is a 1-many relationship in terms of required attributes for the collection metadata only
-		* Note that multiple 1- many attrbites for different fields can be held on the same 1_x row.
-Although I would expect that no problems would be caused if there was only 1 attribute held in each 1_x row (which would be easier to resreate in a relational model))
+		* Note that multiple 1- many attrributes for different fields can be held on the same 1_x row.
+Although I would expect that no problems would be caused if there was only 1 attribute held in each 1_x row (which would be easier to represent in a relational model))
 * *documents.docid* and *documents.rowid* refer to research objects within the collection.
 	* If there are 1-many relationships about the data then we maintain the same documents.docid and increment the documents.rowid

 # Mapping between the DART schema and the Leeds Institutional Repository schema

-I have started this - will finish off tonight.
-Mainly a 1-1 mapping.
-Nothing hugely unexpected.
+This has been started and is [documented online](https://docs.google.com/spreadsheets/d/1Zyx49aPpl8d1ud6TmQ6T-ohXq9LdlHPICkotE8MYh5E).
+However, it does require revision.
+I have just understoof the difference in the colour coding of the schema details given to me by Graham:

+* Red - compound primary key
+* Green - Collection metadata
+* Blue - Resource metadata

+(Forgive colour issues - I'm colour blind).
+This sheds a different light on things.
+For example different resources in our collection are collected at different dates.
+Hence our dates reflect differences at the resource level and not at the document level.

+I need to think about this and review things - this will likely be in a week and a half (I'm on holiday next week)

+# Collection and folder physical preparation (points 1 and 2)

+This is done.
+Not a problem.

+# Metadata creation for ingest (point 3)

+The backend CKAN system is not ammenable to direct SQL extract - and the OAI-PMH in the system doesn;t do what we want it to do.
+Dave will create a python script that creates this metadata by parsing the collections and resources.
+Because we have a naming pattern this is fine (it basically repurposes the ingest system we used for CKAN and matches to the Leeds Schema)

 # What to do about the richer metadata held in DART

-Quite simply we should turn this into a text file and make it available through the repository.
-Each of these metadata records should have a row in the Leeds Institutional metadata file described above.
-It should be a csv file with header.
-The question is the degree of granularity (a record per research object or a record per collection).

-# Dave/Graham- what I hope we should achieve.

-Getting the actual data prepared is a doodle - we've already done it.
-By giving him an account Graham can get access to the data folders via WebDAV.
-What is missing is the metadata summary for Leeds and a record of the DART metadata for each object/collection as a text file.

-## Metadata summary for Leeds

-I'd like to believe we can query this out directly from the back-end tables.
-Dave - can we have a crack at doing this tomorrow?

-## Metadata summary for each object/collection

-Do either of you have opinions on the degree of granularity?
-Or should we have our cake and eat it i.e. a single record for each object with a single metadata entry and a multi record object for the collection.
-This is in part going to be constrined by the ease of metadata creation.

-Thoughts/preferences from either of you?
+Part of the python script will create a metadata file for each resource object with the following pattern (which might change) <resource name without suffix>&'_metadata.txt'.
+We will create this for each resource.